-The tables below summarise the maturity profile of the Bank's financial liabilities at 30 June 2011 based on contractual undiscounted repayment obligations.
+The tables below summarise the maturity profile of the Bank's financial liabilities at 31 December based on contractual undiscounted repayment obligations.
 Repayments which are subject to notice are treated as if notice were to be given immediately.
 However, the Bank expects that many customers will not request repayment on the earliest date the Bank could be required to pay and the table does not reflect the expected cash flows indicated by the Bank's deposit retention history.

-As of 30 June 2011 total time deposits of individuals stood at GEL 93,577, of which GEL 29,816 matured within the next three months and GEL 53,611 were due to mature within three to twelve months.
-Given that based on the historical data, the average time deposit renewal ratio stands at 47.52%, GEL 14,169 and GEL 25,476 can be considered to fall within one to five years maturity range rather than the less than three months and three to twelve month ranges, respectively.
-As at 30 June 2011, balances on accounts of individuals (excluding time deposits) amounted to GEL 78,229.
+As of 31 December 2011 total time deposits of individuals stood at GEL 119,510 (2010: GEL 84,950), of which GEL 28,783 (2010: 23,830) were due to mature within the next three months and GEL 81,465 (2010: GEL 54,160) were due to mature within three to twelve months.
+Given that based on the historical data, the average time deposit renewal ratio stands at 51.93% (2010: 43.49%), GEL 57,252 can be considered to fall within one to five years maturity range rather than the Less than three months and three to twelve month ranges respectively.

+As at 31 December 2011, balances on the accounts of individuals (excluding time deposits) amounted to GEL 77,479 (2010: GEL 74,926).
 Since January 2009, these balances have not fallen below GEL 42,374, and their largest decrease amounted to GEL 20,715 and occurred during an approximately five month period in 2009.
-Even if the Bank were to experience a similar decrease in balances on the accounts of individuals, GEL 57,514 (balances on the accounts of individuals at 30 June 2011 less the largest decrease in balances since January 2009) in Amounts due to customers may be considered to be in the one to five years maturity range.
-GEL 47,500 included in Amounts due to credit institutions represent the NBG source of funding collateralised by instruments issued by the government of Georgia and the NBG, drawn down for a seven-day period.
-It is the NBG's explicitly stated policy to guarantee the disbursement of such funds and the ondemand refinancing thereof to banks subject to the availability of such collateral.
-Therefore, Amounts due to credit institutions may be considered to fall within the one to five years maturity range.
-As of 30 June 2011, the Bank had sufficient liquid collateral to additionally draw down GEL 41,584 from the NBG at immediate notice.
-Additionally, as of 30 June 2011, the Bank had and continues to have an outstanding untapped credit line of GEL 45,000 with the NBG available until 28 July 2013.
+Even if the Bank were to experience a similar decrease in balances on the accounts of individuals, GEL 54,211 (balances on the accounts of individuals at 31 December 2011 less the largest decrease in balances since January 2009) in Amounts due to customers may be considered to be in the one to five years maturity range.
+GEL 60,013 included in Amounts due to credit institutions represent the NBG source of funding collateralised by instruments issued by the government of Georgia and the NBG, drawn down for a seven-day period.
+It is the NBG's explicitly stated policy to guarantee the disbursement of such funds and the on-demand refinancing thereof to banks subject to the availability of such collateral.
+Therefore, Amounts due to credit institutions may be considered to five years maturity range.
+As of 31 December 2011, the Bank had and continues to have an outstanding untapped credit line of GEL 45,000 with the NBG available to be drawn down until 28 July 2012 and maturing in equal monthly installments on 28 July 2013.